HTML50/cubeTransition.js/README.md

 <script src="js/cubeTransition.js"></script>
 ```

-**3 **done, and remember to set some style for your element.
+**3 ** done, and remember to write CSS style for your element.

-if you dont need some control method, delete  EventLinstener` in `cubeTransition.js`.
+if you don't need some control method, delete `EventLinstener` in `cubeTransition.js`.

 ```javascript
  //for scroll by mouse or MAC track pad